kyma-project/examples/scale-to-zero-with-keda/README.md

 scalable-worker-fn-build-7s4rf-wjhvt   0/1     Completed   0          2m16s
  ```

-Once you generate a load ( even a single request ) the non-zero request ratio for the worker Function will trigger scaling up of the worker Function's runtime Pods
+Once you generate a load ( even a single request ) the non-zero request rate targeting the worker Function will trigger scaling up of the worker Function's runtime Pods.

  Call the http proxy Function once